The New World: Digitized

 The trend of digitization gives an impact on every aspect, such as the economy and business prospects.
 This era has produced the typical customer who expects to have everything they want in minutes as easy as dancing with their fingers on the screen.
 This is a new challenge for businesses which can be an opportunity for the business-owner to accelerate its potential.

-Also, through digitization, businesses also need a new platform of communication which can send real-time reports, expose managers to problem-solving or deal with new ideas without limitations of time and place.
+Also, through digitized, businesses also need a new platform of communication which can send real-time reports.
+Expose managers to problem-solving or deal with new ideas without limitations of time and place.